-Over the past six years, the Company has undergone a significant shift in its portfolio to focus more on total return and dividend growth and adjusted its mandate to formally incorporate a greater focus on sustainability.
-While this financial year, and particularly the second half of it, has been a difficult period for relative performance, the Board believes that this is the right strategy to deliver earnings and dividend growth over the longer term.
-The volatile economic and political environment that has been unleashed by the conflict in Ukraine should further support a focus on resilience.
-We cannot predict when a semblance of normality will return to markets and economies, but the Board is confident that the Company is well-positioned to deliver relative total return outperformance over the medium and long term.
+Over recent years the Company has undergone a significant shift in its portfolio to focus more on total return and dividend growth and adjusted its mandate to formally incorporate a greater focus on sustainability.
+While the past two financial years have been a difficult period for relative performance, the Board believes that this is the correct strategy to deliver earnings and dividend growth over the longer term.
+The volatile economic and political environment that has been unleashed by both the rapid tightening in global monetary policy and the conflict in the Ukraine should further support a focus on resilience, although we recognise some of the headwinds to the Investment Manager's style of investment that these conditions have created in the recent years.